Cengiz Topel

 Cengiz Topel (September 2, 1934 – August 8, 1964) was a fighter pilot and captain of the Turkish Air Force.

 Topel was killed in the Battle of Tillyria, becoming the first war casualty of the Turkish Air Force in Cyprus.
 His name was posthumously given to several schools, neighborhoods, streets and avenues.

+The death of Greek Cypriot civilians during his attack on Cyprus National Guard positions, along with allegations that Topel was tortured before dying from his wounds, stirred controversy between Greek and Turkish authorities.

 Early life

 Topel was born in İzmit, Kocaeli on September 2, 1934 to Mebuse Hanım and Hakkı Bey, a tobacco expert from Trabzon.
 He was the third of four children.

 He started attending primary school in Bandırma, and later continued it in Gönen after his father was reassigned there.
 His father died in 1943, when Topel was 9, and the family moved to Istanbul.
 Topel completed his primary education at Kadıköy Elementary School and his secondary education at Kadıköy Yeldeğirmeni School.
 After briefly attending Haydarpaşa High School, Topel transferred to Kuleli Military High School.
 He graduated from the school in 1953 and entered the Turkish Military Academy, graduating in 1955 with the rank of second lieutenant.